entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 67), and references therein; Zhu *et al*.
 (2013), Character 239; Giles *et al*.
 (2015), Character 113; Choo *et al*.
 (2017), Character 154; King *et al*.
 (2017), Character 132; Castiello (2018), Character 131; Zhu Y. *et al*.
 (2022), Character 281; Brazeau *et al*.
 (2023), Character 136.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is -.
+> - The coding of *Achoania jarviki* is changed from ? to 0.

 278. Shape of parasphenoid denticulated field: (0) broad rhomboid or lozenge-shaped; (1) broad, splint-shaped; (2) slender, splint-shaped.